Noticing blood from brushing teeth can be surprising and worrisome.

-A little blood after brushing can sometimes be normal.
+A little blood after brushing can sometimes be normal, especially if you accidentally brush too hard or have a small gum injury.

 2. Gingivitis: The Gum Disease Causing the Blood